Human parainfluenza viruses: Interactions with the environment

 Parainfluenza viruses last only a few hours in the environment and are inactivated by soap and water.
 Furthermore, the virus can also be easily destroyed using common hygiene techniques and detergents, disinfectants and antiseptics.

 Environmental factors which are important for HPIV survival are pH, humidity, temperature and the medium within which the virus is found.
 The optimal pH is around the physiologic pH values (7.4 to 8.0), whilst at high temperatures (above 37 °C) and low humidity, infectivity reduces.

 The majority of transmission has been linked to close contact, especially in nosocomial infections.
 Chronic care facilities and doctors' surgeries are also known to be transmission 'hotspots' with transmission occurring via aerosols, large droplets and also fomites (contaminated surfaces).

 The exact infectious dose remains unknown.

 Economic burden

 In economically disadvantaged regions of the world, HPIV infection can be measured in terms of mortality.
 In the developed world where mortality remains rare, the economic costs of the infection can be estimated.
 Estimates from the US are suggestive of a cost (based on extrapolation) in the region of $200 million per annum.

+Differences between influenza and parainfluenza

+Influenza viruses belong to the Orthomyxoviridae family; Parainfluenza viruses (HPIVs) belong to the Paramyxoviridae family.
+Influenza typically causes more severe illness than parainfluenza.
+While both can cause upper respiratory symptoms, influenza is more likely to result in high fever, body aches, and fatigue.
+Parainfluenza often produces milder, cold-like symptoms such as runny nose, cough, and low-grade fever.
+Influenza has a distinct seasonal pattern, with outbreaks occurring mainly in winter months.
+Parainfluenza viruses circulate year-round, with each type having its own seasonal patterns.
+The viruses have a tendency towards different complications: influenza is more likely to cause severe pneumonia in high-risk groups; parainfluenza is more likely to cause croup in children.
+Influenza has effective vaccines available and can be treated with antiviral medications like neuraminidase inhibitors.
+There are currently no vaccines or specific antiviral treatments for parainfluenza viruses.
+Parainfluenza tends to infect young children, with most children being infected by age 5.
+Influenza can affect all ages.